 Highly Customizable WordPress Themes

 As mentioned, some themes are built especially to be customized.
 Multipurpose WordPress themes can be adapted for any website — choose one, and it might be the only theme you’ll ever need.
-Here are eight options that are considered easy and effective to customize:
+Here are nine options that are easy and effective to customize:

 If you’re well-versed in WordPress, you’ve likely heard of Divi.
-This powerful theme has earned distinction for its flexibility, robust features, visual appeal, customer support, and its native Divi Builder.
+This powerful theme is known for its flexibility, robust features, visual appeal, customer support, and native Divi Builder.
 This is an excellent theme for those looking to customize every part of their site with one product.

 Divi is powered by the Divi Builder, one which offers a drag-and-drop interface for your pages.
 Divi Builder packs a huge library of modules that you can use to enhance your site, helping even novice WordPress users feel like a pro.